If you are caught driving when over the legal alcohol limit, you can expect the UK government to come down on you hard.

 And rightly so – 6% of road casualties and 14% of road deaths are attributed to accidents in which the driver was over the limit.
 On average, 3,000 people a year are involved in drink drive collisions in which they are either killed or seriously injured.

-For this reason, insurance companies increase quotes to those with a DR10 conviction, with some insurers quoting an average of 134% more than for those without a conviction.
+For this reason, insurance with a DR10 conviction will be higher, with some insurers quoting an average of 134% more than for those without a conviction.
 This means you could be seeing an average £450 per year insurance payment turn into a staggering £788 per year.

-But a price rise isn’t the only negative outcome to result from a drink-driving conviction.
+But increased car insurance costs rise aren’t the only negative outcome to result from a drink-driving conviction.
 As well as a large fine, you can also expect points on your license, a 12-month driving ban and, in some cases, a prison sentence.
 It can also be expensive to find car insurance for convicted drivers in the future.

 How Long Does A DR10 Affect Insurance?

-As well as the initial punishment, a DR10 conviction will also affect your current driving insurance quote.
-Whenever you gain points on your license, you must inform your insurer, as all policies are conducted in ‘good faith’ that you as a policy taker are keeping the insurer fully up to date with your situation.
+As well as the initial punishment, a DR10 conviction will also affect your driving insurance quotes in the future.
+Whenever you receive points on your license, you must inform your insurance provider, as all policies are conducted in ‘good faith’ that you as a policy taker are keeping the insurance provider fully up to date with your situation.

-By failing to keep your insurer up-to-date with any changes in circumstance, they can refuse to honour the policy altogether.
+By failing to keep your insurance provider up-to-date with any changes in circumstance, they can refuse to honour the policy altogether.

 A DR10 offence stays on your license for eleven years.
-You will need to advise your insurance provider for three to five of these years, depending on your insurer.
-If you don’t declare it, your insurance will be voided when they discover the DR10.
+You will need to advise your insurance provider for three to five of these years, depending on your insurance provider.
+If you don’t declare it, your insurance can be voided when they discover the DR10.

 Do Insurance Companies Pay Out For Drink-Driving?